davidpallmann/hashnode-backups/cl5zf8pox05ovz7nvcc6ce6g0.md

 2. [Microsoft Visual Studio 2022](https://visualstudio.microsoft.com/).
 If you're using an older version of Visual Studio you won't be able to use .NET 6.
 If you use a different IDE, you may have to find alternatives to some tutorial steps.
 3. [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/).
 You'll need to [configure the toolkit ](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/keys-profiles-credentials.html) to access your AWS account and create an IAM user.
 Your default AWS profile will be linked to this user when running programs from the command line.

-## Step 1: Create DynamoDB table and VPC endpoint.
+## Step 1: Create DynamoDB table and VPC endpoint

-In this step, you'll create a DynamoDB table named WeatherForecast and create some data records.
+In this step, you'll create a DynamoDB table named Weather and create some data records.

 1. In a browser, sign in to the AWS management console.

 2. At top right, set the region you want to work.
-Choose a region that supports App Runner and DynamoDB.
+Choose a region that [supports App Runner](https://docs.aws.amazon.com/general/latest/gr/apprunner.html) and [DynamoDB](https://docs.aws.amazon.com/general/latest/gr/ddb.html).
 We're using us-east-1 (N. Virginia).

 2. Navigate to **Amazon DynamoDB** and click **Create table**: